-Representation in Gifted and Talented, Advanced Placement, International Baccalaureate, and Dual Enrollment Programs
+Representation in Gifted and Talented, Advanced Placement, International Baccalaureate and Dual Enrollment Programs

-ELs, as compared to non-ELs, should be equitably represented in Gifted and Talented (GT), Advanced Placement (AP), International Baccalaureate (IB), and dual enrollment programs.
-When they begin the school year, gifted ELs may already know much of the curriculum content, according to the National Association for Gifted Children, thus, ELs benefit from challenging work while developing English; exposure to challenging language yields ELs who can eventually produce and comprehend complex language.
-LEAs and schools can begin cultivating cognitive gifts as early as pre-K. When identifying students, evaluation and testing criteria should not screen out ELs because of their English language ability; assessments in the student's native language should be made available where needed.
+ELs, as compared to non-ELs, should be equitably represented in Gifted and Talented (GT), Advanced Placement (AP), International Baccalaureate (IB) and dual enrollment programs.
+When they begin the school year, gifted ELs may already know much of the curriculum content, thus, ELs benefit from challenging work while developing English (Iowa Department of Education (2008).); exposure to challenging language yields ELs who can eventually produce and comprehend complex language.
+LEAs and schools can begin cultivating cognitive gifts as early as pre-K. When identifying students for academic giftedness, evaluation and testing criteria should not screen out ELs because of their English language ability; assessments in the student's native language should be made available where needed.
 Extensive efforts should be made to ensure the cultural and linguistic appropriateness of the GT/AP/IB or dual enrollment programs.